Winzen/freecodecamp.org/README.md

   :brazil: Esse diretorio é responsavel por armazenar a resoluçoes das minhas atividades no FreeCodeCamp

-  :us: That diretory have my resolutions from FreeCodeCamp classes
+  :us: That directory has my resolutions from FreeCodeCamp lessons

 # Aulas